Nick Fury (Marvel Cinematic Universe): Fighting Hydra and Ultron

 Once Hydra's plan to control the world is foiled, Fury appears to assist S.H.I.E.L.D. agents in the aftermath of those events, rescuing agents Leo Fitz and Jemma Simmons from drowning in the ocean and providing Agent Coulson with the Destroyer gun to take out enemy soldiers, before they confront John Garrett and Deathlok.
 In the aftermath, Coulson vaporizes Garrett and criticizes Fury for using GH325 to revive him.
 Fury responds that he values Coulson as much as any Avenger, because he represents the heart and moral center of S.H.I.E.L.D., and declares Coulson the new director of S.H.I.E.L.D., tasking him with rebuilding the organization from scratch, and equips him with a 'toolbox' containing useful data.

-In 2015, Fury arrives at Barton's home to help and motivate Stark, Rogers, Romanoff, Banner, and Barton to formulate a plan to stop Ultron.
+In 2015, Fury arrives at Barton's home in Iowa to help and motivate Stark, Rogers, Romanoff, Banner, and Barton to formulate a plan to stop Ultron.
 He, Hill, and other former agents of S.H.I.E.L.D., and James Rhodes use the original helicarrier to help the Avengers in Sokovia during the final battle against Ultron.
 Afterwards, he oversees the Avengers transition into the new Avengers Compound.

 Coulson subsequently reveals to Gonzalez and his board that he and Fury had discovered that the original helicarrier survived HYDRA's attack and repaired it as a failsafe in case of an emergency.

 Aftermath of the Infinity War

 In 2018, Fury and Hill are travelling in Atlanta discussing the Avengers' whereabouts when Hill suddenly disintegrates due to the Blip, prompting Fury to use his pager to summon Danvers, before he too disintegrates.

 In 2023, Fury is restored to life and attends Stark's funeral, reuniting with Danvers.
-Some time later, he appoints Talos and Soren to impersonate him and Hill while he takes a vacation in space on a Skrull ship.
+Fury tasks a group of Skrulls to collect DNA samples from the Battle of Earth.
+He is then tasked by the United States government to lead S.A.B.E.R., an organization focused on protecting Earth from extraterrestrial threats, and run the space station.
+He then appoints Talos and Soren to impersonate him and Hill.

 In 2024, Fury is informed by Talos via phone call that Peter Parker received Tony Stark's glasses.
 Talos then asked Fury to come back to Earth, as people were beginning to ask what happened to the Avengers.
-Still in space, Fury disconnects the call.
+On the space station, Fury disconnects the call.